 “Lady, you buy/you come in my shop?”
 If I had a silk-worm for every time I’d heard those phrases, I’d be able to open my own (multi-storey) shop in Hoi An.
 With competition fierce between the saturation of shops, it can start to grind when you stroll through the once placid streets of Hoi An and get constant hassle to purchase.
 Add motorbikes beeping every few seconds and your patience can wear down pretty quickly.
 Even with my deepest meditative breathing it was necessary to take a stop every so often to sit under a fan, sip a coffee and simply be.
 Just make sure you don’t sit near the front of a café as the hawkers will find you!

 With enough time and patience, it’s possible to leave Hoi An with a set of unique clothes that you love.
 I recently wore one of my dresses in one of London’s trendy Shoreditch bars and had three people comment on the my new frock, particularly how well it was cut and fitted me.
-Being 5 ft tall, that doesn’t happen very often, so my trip to the tailors in Hoi An was worth it for that alone.
+Being 5 ft tall, that doesn’t happen very often, so having clothes custom made was worth it for that alone.

 Have you ever been to Hoi An?
 Any other tips to share?